haganbt/PYLON-exporter/README.md

 ### Nested Requests

-The exporter supports the ability to make secondary requests using the results of the first as targets.
+The exporter supports the ability to make secondary requests using the results of the first as filter parameters.
 For example, to provide an age breakdown by domain, firstly the domains are requested, and with each of the result keys, an additional request is made using age as the target.